cran-task-views/Hydrology/Hydrology.md

     particular South Australia ([https://water.data.sa.gov.au](https://water.data.sa.gov.au)
     hydrological data).

--   `r pkg("openSTARS")`: An open source implementation of the 'STARS' toolbox (Peterson & Ver Hoef, 2014, [doi:10.18637/jss.v056.i02](doi:10.18637/jss.v056.i02)) using 'R' and 'GRASS GIS'.
-It prepares the *.ssn object needed for the 'SSN' package.
-A Digital Elevation Model (DEM) is used to derive stream networks (in contrast to 'STARS' that can clean an existing stream network).

 -   `r pkg("waterquality")`: The main purpose of waterquality is to quickly and easily convert satellite-based reflectance imagery into one or many well-known water quality algorithms designed for